RWTH-EBC/pyCity/README.md

 which is available under [https://github.com/RWTH-EBC/uesgraphs](https://github.com/RWTH-EBC/uesgraphs)

-### Instructions for uesgraphs and pycity
+### Instructions for uesgraphs and pyCity

 First, you should download and install uesgraph.
 Local installation is possible via pip:

 `pip install -e 'your_path_to_uesgraphs_setup'`

-Second, you can install pycity via pip:
+Second, you can install pyCity via pip:

 `pip install -e 'your_path_to_pycity_setup'`